 Last week spring rolls, this week gluten-free egg rolls.
 I have yet to see ready-made, gluten-free egg roll wrappers but I found a great substitute!
 Gluten-free plain tortillas are perfect for the job.
-I have used Rudi’s Gluten-Free tortillas and Siete Foods Cassava (grain-free) tortillas.
-They both have a good neutral flavor and fry up perfectly crispy.
+I have used Rudi’s Gluten-Free tortillas and Siete Foods Cassava grain-free tortillas.
+Siete’s tortillas are more brittle than Rudi’s but they both have a good neutral flavor and fry up perfectly crispy.

 I have provided a recipe for a dipping sauce that resembles Chinese restaurant duck sauce (for those east-coasters) but you can use gluten-free hoisin sauce or any prepared gluten-free Asian sauce.

 Egg Roll Filling